Operational Changes Took Effect on May 1

 Become a Harbor Seal Monitoring Docent at Point Reyes National Seashore.
 Volunteers monitor the population of harbor seals in spring and summer.
 The data that they gather help scientists follow trends in the population, assess their health, identify disturbances to the harbor seals and protect, and preserve this valuable resource.

-Check out our Weekly Harbor Seal updates to learn the latest news.
+Check out our Seasonal Harbor Seal updates to learn the latest news.

-Even more information can be found on sfnps.org's Harbor & Elephant Seals web pages.
+Even more information can be found on sfnps.org's Harbor Seals web pages.

 Protecting Marine Mammals